shaukatmakandar786/java/Camunda7_Notes.md

 You can define a completion condition to stop the execution of further instances before all iterations have been completed.
 This is helpful if, for example, a condition is met halfway through, and you no longer need to continue the remaining instances.

+## Event In Camunda:

+In Camunda BPM, Events are things that happen during a process, like when it starts, moves forward, or finishes.
+Events can either:

+Trigger actions (like starting or stopping the process), or Make the process wait for something to happen (like receiving a message or waiting for a timer).

+1. We have different types of event in camunda like start, intermediate, end
+2. In intermediate event we are having (Boundry Event and Non-Boundry Event)
+3. Boundry Event can have (interrupted Event and Non Interrupted Event)
+4. Non-Boundry Event can have (throw event and catch event)